emanlapponi/defense/trial-lecture/slides.md

 ---
 # Where does it get us?

-- The best CRF feature soup for Negation in general, and the best system for exact scope match :tada:
+- The best CRF feature soup for negation in general, and the best system for exact scope match :tada:

 |   	      | Scope tokens F1	| Exact scope F1|
 |:----------: |----------------:|-------------:|
 | UiO2  	  | **83.73**       | **72.39**    |
 | UWashington | 83.51           | 71.81        |

-... by a small margin 🎚
+... by a quite small margin 🎚

 <!--- _footer: '😅 Abridged leaderboard, considering only CRF approaches and not sorting according to other evaluation dimensions.' --->